 Revive!
 Hero Legend

 Saint Seiya is a big, fun, & epic adventure of a story...
 But it doesn't exactly have a great start.
 This first episode's main focus, which is on Seiya battling the giant Cassios for the Pegasus Cloth and the unlocking of his potential with it in the climax, is a good first episode and does get your interest well, but that good stuff is bookended with a reminder of how the Saint Seiya story begins, and that is the Galaxian Wars.
 Oh man, did the Galaxian Wars suck.
-The thing to remember about Saint Seiya is that Masami Kurumada made the original manga with the very intent of it being a mainstream title in Japan, rather than it being something that he liked right from the start (he admits this in the author's message in Volume 1).
+The thing to remember about Saint Seiya is that Masami Kurumada made the original manga with the very intent of it being a mainstream title in Japan, rather than it being something that he liked right from the start; he admits this in the author's message in Volume 1.
 Because of that, Kurumada started the story off with what he felt was going to attract readers right away: A battle tournament for the Sagittarius Gold Cloth (that would later be revealed to be useless, because not just anyone can wear it).
-Also, Kurumada didn't really have any idea who the main cast was going to be, except for Seiya; for example, Unicorn Jabu was meant to be Seiya's main rival, hence why he was given Jun Kenzaki's face, but when Shiryu, Hyoga, & Shun had more fans, Jabu was left to the wayside.
+Also, Kurumada didn't really have any idea who the main cast was going to be, except for Seiya.
+For example, Unicorn Jabu was meant to be Seiya's main rival, hence why he was given the face of Ring ni Kakero's Jun Kenzaki, but when Shiryu, Hyoga, & Shun got more fans, Jabu was left to the wayside.
 Even gigantic fans of Saint Seiya will tell you that it doesn't really start off with a real sense of direction.
 Yes, Saint Seiya really does get better, much better, after this rough start, but the fact remains that one has to invest a bit into Seiya in order to get to the good stuff.

 But, admittedly, this is all stuff that happens after the first episode.
 Like I said, the first episode itself does a really good job at getting your interest in the basic idea of the story (People donning special armor to, potentially, fight against evil), and while not terribly much happens in it the pacing at least makes it feel like something is always going on.
 Add to it some great music, memorable voice work by Tohru Furuya (Seiya), and a surprising amount of bloodshed (Seiya's 1st episode has more blood in it than Fist's, ironically enough) and this first episode of Saint Seiya is another great first episode.
-Unfortunately, after this it gets a little rough for about another 5-7 episodes.
+Unfortunately, after this it gets very rough, with lots of ups & downs, before finally evening out to something awesome after many, many episodes.

 The Genius Basketman is Born!?

 Out of this whole collection of episodes, Slam Dunk definitely feels different from the others, simply because it's the only show from the 90s.
 Yes, Dr. Slump Arale-chan isn't really a "battle" series, but at least it still feels like an 80s show.
 Slam Dunk has a different animation style to it, a different environment to it, and overall it's so different that it almost feels out of place here.
 Thankfully, sports anime does still have a "battle" aspect to it, so at the very least it's still more fitting in this collection than Dr. Slump.
-Much like that title, though, Slam Dunk's popularity must not be downplayed; remember that more people stopped reading Shonen Jump magazine when Slam Dunk ended in 1997 than when Dragon Ball ended the year before (almost four times as many people!).
-This first episode shows that Slam Dunk is truly one of the icons of Jump, because this is the best first episode in the entire collection.
+Much like that title, though, Slam Dunk's popularity must not be downplayed.
+Remember that more people stopped reading Shonen Jump magazine when Slam Dunk ended in 1997 than when Dragon Ball ended the year before; almost four times as many people!
+This first episode shows that Slam Dunk is truly one of the icons of Jump, because this is handily the best first episode in the entire collection.

 Nekketsu!!
 Battle Heroes 1 is an excellent start to the Jump Super Heroes Special Collection DVD series.
 None of these first episodes were bad, with the worst I could say being that one of them isn't exactly descriptive of what the show ends up being like (Kinnikuman) & another has no real reason to be in a collection called "Battle Heroes" (Dr. Slump Arale-chan).
 Out of them all, though, Slam Dunk is easily the best one, followed by Fist of the North Star.
 This collection also not only doubles as a look at six of Jump's biggest old-school titles, but it also showcases how much of a role Toei Animation has had in the history of Jump anime, as every one of these was done by the studio.
 Finally, it is worth nothing that all but two of these shows have had some sort of official release in North America, with Kinnikuman & Dr. Slump Arale-chan being the odd ones out.
 Needless to say, this won't happen again, because every other DVD in this series of releases will be made up mostly unlicensed shows, and Toei won't have as much of a focus in future volumes, either.
 Up next is Volume 2, where we take a look at some of Jump's other impactful battle anime, which involve stuff like boxing, dogs, & dead people!